KPKamath/Forecasting-and-Text-Analytics-using-R/README.md

 ## Part 2: Topic Modeling on Hotel Reviews

-Analyze 2,000 hotel reviews to extract topics discussed in positive and negative reviews, based on customer ratings (Likert scale 1–5).
+Analyze 10,000 hotel reviews to extract topics discussed in positive and negative reviews, based on customer ratings (Likert scale 1–5).

 ### Steps Involved

 #### Sampling:

-Used set.seed() and sample_n() to select 2,000 random reviews for reproducibility.
+Used set.seed() to select random reviews for reproducibility.

 #### Classify Reviews: